 Everywhere is a Bazar

 Legit, everywhere is a Bazar, everywhere! even in the smallest streets there is.
 Shops and stalls of different kinds of goods are to be found in every single place where human exists in the city.
 And with that comes so many amazing advantages, like you don’t have to make a shopping list, you forget something, not to worry!
-Step outside, and shops are in front of your face.
+Step outside and shops are in front of your face.
 Ok!
-I admit, that was me exaggerating a little.
+I admit, that was a bit of an exaggerating.
 I mean you have to walk a least a few steps, maybe to the end of the street, unless you live next to the shop, then you know, turn your face a little.
 Like that’s definitely not something we’re familiar with here in Australia.
 We have shopping centres, local shops, maybe one or so in every neighborhood and you do have to drive yourself to the shops.
 Well, save yourself some time and petrol people, because you are surrounded by boundless shops and stalls when you get yourself to Kabul.
 Oh and yes, money too!

 Everything is so cheap